 Updates on the dogs also appear frequently on our Facebook page.

-In winter, you can use the map below to follow the progress of the dogs as they patrol the park.
+In winter, you can use a map on this page to follow the progress of the dogs as they patrol the park.
 On occasion, they may not be using their SPOT device, and the map will be blank.

 Did You Know?